AP-Lab-Sessions/2023-project-yousmii/README.md

 ### Running the project

-To run the project, you can use the following command in the root of the project:
+To run the executable, you can use the following command in the root of the project:

 ```bash
 ./build/cppacman